Fidelity-Commensurability Tradeoff in Joint Embedding of Disparate Dissimilarities: Fidelity and Commensurability

 Here, $ijk_1k_2$ subscript of a partitioned matrix refers to the entry in the $i^{th}$ row and $j^{th}$ column of the sub-matrix in $k_1^{th}$ row partition and $k_2^{th}$ column partition, $W$ is the weight matrix, $\widetilde{X}$ is the configuration matrix that is the argument of the stress function, $D(\cdot)$ is the matrix-valued function whose outputs are the Euclidean distances between the rows of its matrix argument. \emph{Each of the individual terms in the sum \textrm{(\ref{raw-stress})} can be ascribed to fidelity, commensurability or separability}.

-Due to the fact that data sources are ``disparate", it is not obvious how a dissimilarity between an object in one condition and another object in another condition can be computed or defined in a sensible way.
-Although these unavailable dissimilarities appearing in the separability term can be imputed as mentioned, we choose to ignore them in the embedding by setting the associated weights in the raw stress function to be 0.
-We restrict our attention to the fidelity-commensurability tradeoff.
+\begin{remark} Due to the fact that data sources are ``disparate", it is not obvious how a dissimilarity between an object in one condition and another object in another condition can be computed or defined in a sensible way.
+Although these unavailable dissimilarities appearing in the separability term can be imputed as mentioned, MDS variants such as weighted raw stress allows for disregarding the between-condition dissimilarities, by setting the corresponding weights in the raw stress function to 0.
+By doing so, we restrict our attention to the fidelity-commensurability tradeoff. \end{remark}

 As mentioned in description of commensurability, we set the between-condition dissimilarities of the same object ($\{M_{iik_1k_2}\}$) to $0$.
 Then the raw stress function can be written as

 This motivates the naming of the omnibus embedding approach as Joint Optimization of Fidelity and Commensurability (JOFC).